FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/2-installation.md

 of CMM with OpenStack must therefore be prepared before you install the Monitoring Service on the CMM node and the OpenStack extensions on an OpenStack node.

-You need to take the following preparations:
+You need to take the following preparations on an OpenStack node:

 - Setting the OpenStack administator credentials.
 - Creating a project, a user, and the required roles.